 With school beginning in a few weeks, many parents are looking for fun (and free) learning resources for their children.
 Luckily, there are many fantastic websites with excellent literacy activities.
-Your child can use these resources to prepare for the start of the school year, or to support their learning once September rolls around!
+Your child can use these reading and writing resources to prepare for the start of the school year, or to support their learning once September rolls around!
 They are super interactive and will be sure to keep your child engaged when it comes to reading and writing!

 This is one of our favourite online resources for elementary school students!
 The PBS Kids website is full of exciting and captivating games, many of which focus on reading skills.
 In fact, there is an entire section dedicated to reading games, with over 30 different options to choose from!
 Children will enjoy learning with all of their favourite characters, like Clifford, Elmo and Curious George!
 There is also a specific section designed for adults, which contains more information for parents and helpful resources for educators.

 Starfall is a wonderful tool for students in grade three and below.
 The simple layout makes it straightforward to use, and it divides reading into different categories for ease of access.
-Children can review the alphabet, read short stories, and practise their letter sounds using this awesome website!
+Children can review the alphabet, read short stories, and practice their letter sounds using this awesome website!
 Not all of the games and activities are free, but there are a wide range to choose from, even if you don’t want to sign up as a member!

 This unique resource is made up of a collection of read-aloud videos.
 The website features videos of many different celebrities reading beautifully illustrated children’s books.
 Finding specific books is easy and quick, since you can search by title, reader, author or length!
 Your kids will be captivated by the exciting videos and they will benefit from the extra time listening to the stories!
 To increase engagement, watch with them and pause to ask questions throughout the book.
 You could even have them write a reflection once the story is over!